Helsinki University of Technology: History

 In 1849, TKK was established in Helsinki by the decree of the Russian Emperor Nicholas I, Grand Duke of Finland as a "manufacture and handicraft school", with the name Helsingin teknillinen reaalikoulu/Helsingfors tekniska realskola, along with two other similar schools, situated in Vaasa and Turku.
 The school started its function in the Domus Litonii ("Litonius house") building located at Aleksanterinkatu 50, which had been designed by Gustaf Paulus Leander and completed in 1847, and remains in use and in ownership by the Litonius family to this day.

 In 1872, the school's name was changed to Polyteknillinen koulu/Polytekniska skolan ("Polytechnical School") and in 1878, to Polyteknillinen opisto/Polytekniska institutet ("Polytechnical Institute"), while the two other manufacture and handiwork schools were demoted to institutions of lower level.
 In 1877 the school moved to larger premises to a new building near the Hietalahdentori market square.
 As the proportion of matriculation diploma holders in the student intake gradually increased, the school gained more social respectability.
 In 1908, TKK was given university status along with its present name, thus becoming the second university to be founded in Finland.
 In 1955, building of the new campus area started with the housing village.
 In 1966, TKK moved from Helsinki to the new campus in Otaniemi, Espoo.

-In the past, the university was also known by the abbreviations HUT and TH, from its English language and Swedish language names, but in 2005 a decision was made to officially solely use the abbreviation TKK for branding reasons.
+In the past, the university was also known by the abbreviations HUT and TH, from its English- and Swedish-language names, but in 2005 a decision was made officially to use the abbreviation TKK exclusively, for branding reasons.

 In 2010, TKK was merged with Helsinki School of Economics and University of Art and Design Helsinki into Aalto University.
 After brief existence in the new university as own institution, Aalto University School of Science and Technology, it was split into four schools, corresponding to four old faculties, School of Engineering, School of Science, School of Electrical Engineering, and Aalto University School of Chemical Technology.
 In 2012, the Department of Architecture of the School of Engineering, formerly of Faculty of Engineering and Architecture, was merged with Aalto University School of Art and Design into Aalto University School of Arts, Design and Architecture.